Siunami/personal-site/Latticework/Latticework.md

 Thanks to Alicia Guo, Gytis Daujotas, Max Krieger, Peter van Hardenberg, Robert Ochshorn, and Victoria Kim for helpful comments on drafts of this report.
 Also to Jacky Zhao, Jon Bo, Kasra Koushan, Spencer Chang and others for their feedback at different stages of the research process.

 This work was supported by Andy’s [Patreon community](https://patreon.com/quantumcountry).
 You can [become a member](https://patreon.com/quantumcountry) to help make more work like this possible.
 You'll get in-depth monthly essays, previews of prototypes, and events like seminars and unconferences.

+## Appendix

+While we've made this research prototype [available on GitHub](https://github.com/Siunami/Latticework), it's important to note that it doesn't fully implement all the features described in this report.
+We're sharing it primarily as a reference implementation that provided us insights during the research process.
 <!-- prettier-ignore-end -->